Traffic: Turning

 Drivers often seek to turn onto another road or onto private property.
 The vehicle's blinking turn signals (commonly known as "blinkers" or "indicators") are often used as a way to announce one's intention to turn, thus alerting other drivers.
 The actual usage of directional signals varies greatly amongst countries, although its purpose is to indicate a driver's intention to depart from the current (and natural) flow of traffic well before the departure is executed (typically 3 seconds as a guideline).

+Turning towards the edge of the road closest to a vehicle usually requires a driver to look out only for pedestrians and bicyclists.

-This will usually mean that turning traffic must stop and wait for a breach to turn, and this might cause inconvenience for drivers that follow them but do not want to turn.
+Turning towards the opposing edge of the road usually requires a vehicle to cross opposing traffic.
+In this scenario, a driver often must stop and wait for a gap to turn, and if stopped in a through lane, such a stop might cause inconvenience for vehicles following behind that do not wish to turn.
 This is why dedicated lanes and protected traffic signals for turning are sometimes provided.

 On busier intersections where a protected lane would be ineffective or cannot be built, turning may be entirely prohibited, and drivers will be required to "drive around the block" in order to accomplish the turn.
 Many cities employ this tactic quite often; in San Francisco, due to its common practice, making three right turns is known colloquially as a "San Francisco left turn".
 Likewise, as many intersections in Taipei City are too busy to allow direct left turns, signs often direct drivers to drive around the block to turn.